Search This Blog

 Conclusion: The Need for Unity

 UPDATE: Reform UK stands at a crossroads.
 Rupert Lowe, a well respected MP who described Reform as a propaganda party with no policies banged heads with Nigel Farage.
 He pointed out Reform's limited democracy under egocentric leadership.
-Either way, it's leader has continued to distance the party from controversial figures like Robinson or Katie Hopkins, but by suspending Rupert Lowe, he has angered many Reform UK members.
+Either way, it's leader has continued to distance the party from controversial figures like Robinson or Katie Hopkins, but by suspending Rupert Lowe, he has angered Reform UK members.

 Comments